-Marathon will be held in the fall of 2024.
+St. Croix Prep Marathon.
+The St. Croix Prep Marathon will be held on September 27, 2024.
 The Event raises funds for Academics.
 Students will raise donated funds in the weeks leading up to the event.
 On event day, students will participate in opening ceremonies, run in the school marathon, play indoor and outdoor games, enjoy a picnic lunch and end the day with a pep fest.
 Sponsorships are available.

 Prep Gala.
-The Prep Gala will be held at The Royal Golf Club on Saturday, February 24, 2024.
-The event raises funds in support of the St. Croix Prep Foundation.
+Charting the Course Gala will be held at The Royal Golf Club on Saturday, February 8, 2025.
+The event is hosted by the St. Croix Prep Foundation. with proceeds benefiting St. Croix Prep.
 The evening will include a seated dinner and desserts, cash bar, silent and live auctions, raffles, a brief program, and a fund-a-need appeal.
-Parents and community members are invited to attend.
+Parents and community members are welcome to attend.
 Sponsorships are available.

 Prep Open.
-The Prep Open will be held at The Royal Golf Club in June 2024 - Date TBD..
-The event raises funds for the Arts & Athletics department.
-The day includes a golf tournament, silent and live auctions and a fund-a-need appeal.
+The event raises funds for St. Croix Prep Activities Department.
+The day includes a golf tournament, lunch, various hole competitions, dinner, silent auction and a short program.
 Sponsorships are available.

-If you would like more information regarding these events, please contact Susan Peterson, Events Coordinator at 651-395-5994 or susanpeterson@stcroixprep.org
+CONTACT.
+If you would like more information regarding these events, please contact Susan Peterson, Events Manager at 651-395-5994 or susanpeterson@stcroixprep.org.